Creativity and the unconscious illustrated

 These archetypal patterns lie far from the surface and seldom rise directly.
 They are more often sensed than seen, felt as moods, symbols, intuitions, figures in dreams or visions.
 On rare occasions, if you are lucky, they can be encountered and interacted with, when they surface dramatically in personalised forms during moments of creativity, crisis or transformation.

 If you’re having a hard time understanding what a psychological archetype is, that makes two of us.
-The discourse surrounding archetypes is quite often veiled in unnecessary mysticism, which can paint a wrong kind of picture.
+The discourse surrounding archetypes is quite often veiled in mysticism, which can sometimes paint a wrong kind of picture.
 I’ll be honest, I’m heavily intrigued by mystical thinking as well and I need to make a conscious effort of not sounding like drunken Gandalf when I get carried away with writing.
 So with that being said, I’ll now try to give a grounded description of archetypes.

 Ahem… *Clearing throat*